Fujikura History

 Tomekichi Fujikura (later the first president) travels to the United States

 He moved to Tokyo in 1883 (Meiji 16).
-He settled in his older brother Zenpachi's house, and while attending Chinese and English schools, he helped out at the busy factory.
-In July 1886 (Meiji 19), Tomekichi was 19 years old and left for America with a firm determination to learn about new foreign cultures.
-In America, he worked during the day and studied English at night.
+He settled in his older brother Zenpachi's home and helped out at the busy factory while attending Chinese and English schools.
+In July 1886 (Meiji 19), Tomekichi left for the United States at the age of 19, determined to learn about new cultures overseas.
+In the United States, he worked during the day and studied English at night.
 He returned to Japan in July 1890 (Meiji 23).
-In 1890 (Meiji 23), he was adopted by the Matsumoto family.
+In 1890 (Meiji 23), he was adopted into the Matsumoto family.

 Tomekichi Fujikura in his younger days (San Francisco 1888)